ptichko/ptichko.github.io/_posts/2021-05-19-Exploring-Google-Scholar-Citations.md

 719.37917740   0.05217138

 ```
-The exponential model was a signicant fit to the Feynman data, and the estimated parameters for the exponential model were also found to be significant.
-Visualizing the data against the model prediction, we find that the model (denotd by the pink dashed line) adequately captures the exponential trend.
+The parameters of the estimated exponential model were found to be significant.
+Visualizing the data against the model prediction, we find that the model, denotd by the pink dashed line, seems to capture most of the the exponential trend, albeit the tails of the trend.

 <p align="center">
   <img src="/img/feynmanmodel.png"/>
 </p>

-Repeating the same process for the Hawking data, we get:
+Repeating the same procedure to model the Hawking data, we get:

 ```
 # Fit exponential model to Hawking